Reviewing the key differences between these two NextEra Energy sister brands to help you find the best electricity plan for your home usage.

 - 2,000 kWh (Large Homes): Gexa Energy typically takes the lead for larger homes.
 Their heavy-usage plans often feature generous bill credits built for families running multiple air conditioning units during a hot Texas summer.

 Price is the primary driver for most Texas residents, and this is where the comparison gets tricky.
 Both Gexa and Frontier rely heavily on usage-based bill credits to advertise their lowest rates.
-Keep in mind that electricity rates change by month and ZIP code, so you should always check the current Electricity Facts Label (EFL) for live pricing.
+Keep in mind that electricity rates change by month and ZIP code.
+We highly recommend conducting a thorough Electricity Facts Label (EFL) comparison before making your decision.
+Reading the EFL is the absolute best way to understand your real rate and avoid unexpected spikes.

 The advertised price per kilowatt-hour you see online usually includes a significant discount that only kicks in if you hit a very specific usage target.
 For example, imagine a plan has a base rate of 16¢ per kWh but offers a $100 bill credit if you use exactly 1,000 kWh.
 If you hit that mark, your effective rate drops drastically.
 However, if you miss your target usage threshold by even a single kilowatt-hour, your monthly bill can severely increase.